MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/master-planning/tasks/modify-demand-forecast-manually.md

 1. Fill out the other fields as needed.
 1. Select **Save** on the Action Pane.

-## Modify the forecast for one or more items Microsoft Excel
+## Modify the forecast for one or more items with Microsoft Excel

-To modify the forecast for one or more items Microsoft Excel:
+To modify the forecast for one or more items with Microsoft Excel:

 1. Do one of the following:
     - Open the **Demand forecast** page for any item (it doesn't matter which one) as described in the previous section.